 Services Page

 Your services, packages, or “Work with me” page is where potential clients discover how you can help them.
-Whether it’s spiritual, business or health coaching, outline what’s included in your program, your session formats and duration, and the outcomes clients can expect.
+Whether it’s spiritual, business, or health coaching, outline what’s included in your program from session format to coaching outcomes.

 Alternatively, you can drive leads straight to a more detailed landing page about a single program.
 This can be hosted on a funnel platform and optimized more heavily for conversions.